 This depends on the how soon we receive all necessary documentation and the size and complexity of the finance you need.
 See our process section for more details.

 Absolutely.
 Our portfolio teams work with our customers to help provide follow-on funding when required.
 This means a company could secure several rounds of finance from us over a period of time.

-We can only provide finance to businesses located or willing to locate to Wales.
+We can only provide finance to businesses located in or willing to relocate to Wales.
 If your company is looking to open a business in Wales, but your head office is located in another country we still may be able to help depending on a number of business criteria.

 For more information contact us and one of our investment executives will get back to you.

 On average, the process should take between three-six months overall – depending on the complexity of the deal.